8none1/hilighting_homeassistant/README.md

 ## Effects

-The standard effects numbered from 0 to ?.
-You don't seem to be able to specify a brightness or speed for them.
+The standard effects numbered from 0 to 9.
+You don't seem to be able to specify a brightness for them.

 ```
 |---|--------------------------- header